 General medication interactions

-Here are some common prescription drugs that can potentially interact with CBD.
-This list isn't exhaustive and to ask a professional about drug interactions.
+Here are some common prescription drugs that can interact with CBD.
+This list isn't exhaustive.
+Ask a professional about drug interactions.

 Some drugs known to interact with CBD: